 As such, the build system uses the following strategies in order to resolve Eigen:

 Eigen3::Eigenis already defined somewhere.
 Use the predefined target over any hints from the user

 - Using Eigen in any directory passed via the

 GC_EIGEN_LOCATIONCMake cache variable (empty by default, see note below)

 - Using Eigen from your system libraries, as resolved via

 - Downloading a copy of Eigen in to the

-For instance, if your project already has a copy of Eigen in its source tree, you can use with (1) by setting
+For instance, if your project already has a copy of Eigen in its source tree, you can use it with (2) by setting

 At any time, setting the

 SUITESPARSE CMake variable to false will stop the build system from using Suitesparse, even if it is availble.